Canyon del Oro High School: Canyon del Oro High School

-Construction continued on the high school campus, and CDO gained recognition as a school of privilege with state-of-the-art facilities, and drew students from the most affluent sections of the Tucson area.
+Construction continued on the high school campus, and CDO gained recognition as a school with state-of-the-art facilities, and drew students from Tucson’s northern suburbs.
 The campus was designed in a Modernist style by architects Bernard Friedman and Fred Jobusch (Friedman & Jobusch) to be completed in phases.
-Friedman & Jobusch also designed the contemporary Main Library at the University of Arizona in 1976.
+Friedman & Jobusch also designed the contemporary Main Library at the University of Arizona in 1976, along with the University of Arizona College of Medicine, the Tucson Music Hall, and laboratories at Kitt Peak National Observatory.

 The Modernist style incorporated into the Canyon del Oro campus design in the early 1960s is a significant example of the Modernist movement that dominated in the U.S. following World War II.
 The Canyon del Oro campus represents a shift in 20th-century American architecture when Modernism was favored over traditional styles in an effort to project American progress.
 The gymnasium at the school featured a four-sided score board suspended above the basketball court (Amphitheater by Peyton Reavis, 1981).

 The CDO campus expanded with the gradual population increase north of Tucson, and the first graduating class was in the spring of 1968.
 New construction occurred through the late 1990s, adding technology and laboratory science facilities for chemistry, physics, and biology.
 A second gymnasium was completed in the 1970s, along with an expanded library, fine arts complex, and bookstore.
 As of 2007, the campus included 21 buildings on 68 acre.

 Among the most notable families whose children attended CDO during the 1960s and 1970s was the Udall family.
 Mo Udall represented much of southern Arizona in the U.S. House of Representatives at the time, and his brother Stewart Udall served as president of the Amphitheater School Board before later serving as Secretary of the Interior under U.S. Presidents John F. Kennedy and Lyndon B. Johnson.
+Mark Udall, who later served as a U.S. congressman and U.S. Senator from Colorado, was CDO’s first student body president.

 From the 1960s through the 1980s, CDO became a dominating presence in golf and tennis, capturing the respective state titles nearly each year.
 CDO also won back-to-back state championships in both basketball and football in the late 1970s.
 The CDO girls' basketball team registered an undefeated 28–0 record in 1987, capturing the 5A State title (Arizona Interscholastic Association).